A. Discrimination is prohibited.

 Legal Aid of North Carolina will foster the full and independent participation of each client, staff member, and volunteer in all of its offices and projects as follows:

-LANC shall, when necessary, provide interpretation and/or translation for Limited English Proficient clients, as detailed in LANC's Language Access Policy.
+- Legal Aid NC shall, when necessary, provide interpretation and/or translation for Limited English Proficient clients, as detailed in Legal Aid NC’s Language Access Policy.